 Back to top

-John also serves as Executive Producer of the one-hour documentary series Intervention Canada (the documentary Channel, A&E) now in its fourth season.
+John also serves as Executive Producer of the one-hour documentary series Intervention Canada (T+E, A&E) now in its fifth season.

 Vice President & Executive Producer